Bollington Health & Leisure - Serving the Community for over 40 Years

 The Centre now also boasts a health spa, fitness and dance classes, beauty and massage therapies, a children’s soft play area.
 The most amazing turn around is that swimming now subsidises squash!

 Over the last year we have further invested £180,000 in refurbishing the 3 swimming changing rooms helped by a £50K Wren grant.
-With a 2500 bodies a week footfall thro the changing rooms they get some hammer.
-The spa has also been recently refurbished in December 2016 with a new sauna and steam room , along with the centre being painted , new carpets, new outside block paving, re white lining the car park, building a new rubbish compound .
-We are totally self sufficient in so far as we receive no outside funding/grants other than the 20% discretionary rates relief from CEC.
+With a 2500 bodies a week footfall through the changing rooms they get some hammer.
+The spa has also been recently refurbished in December 2016 with a new sauna and steam room, along with the Centre being painted, new carpets, new outside block paving, re white lining the car park and building a new rubbish compound.
+We are totally self-sufficient in so far as we receive no outside funding/grants other than the 20% discretionary rates relief from CEC.

 As this document details, the Centre has been able to continually evolve throughout its lifetime and now is proud to facilitate 2000 swimmers a week on lessons (from mothers to be, toddlers, children, swimming clubs , schools, special needs , to senior participation) , an additional 500 swimmers on school swimming lessons, 1200 gym members, over 60 exercise classes each week, two competition standard squash courts, a soft play area for under 5’s, beauty, holistic and remedial treatments, training for lifeguards and swimming teachers and a nurturing, support structure for its staff, some of which are as young as 15.
 This could not have been accomplished without the use and support of local people throughout the last 40 years, emphasising the need for this facility and, as the Centre now entering its fifth decade, demonstrating a fitting tribute to all volunteers who have sacrificed time and energy for the benefit of the community.

 Bollington Leisure Centre was opened in 1977 by the people of Bollington.